 Josefin Graef is a Dahrendorf Postdoctoral Fellow at the Hertie School.
 She holds a PhD in German Studies/Political Science from the University of Birmingham.
 She is an area studies scholar working on the narrative politics of difference and deviance in Europe, with a particular interest in Germany, the UK and Sweden.
 Her research draws on insights from hermeneutics, media studies, political communication and social theory to explore current dynamics in European politics, especially as they relate to questions of migration, populism and political violence.

 Janna Wessels is Postdoctoral Researcher at the Chair of Public Law and European Law of the University of Giessen.
 She works on refugee law and policy, migration studies, and human rights.
 Her current research includes the project “Human Rights challenges to European Migration Policy (REMAP).

-Michaela Kreyenfeld is Professor of Sociology at the Hertie School of Governance.
+Michaela Kreyenfeld is Professor of Sociology at the Hertie School.
 She also serves as PhD Director at the Hertie School.
 Her research focuses on family behaviour, life course analysis, social policy and migration.

 About the Dahrendorf Forum